 Looking over the above list now I definitely need to eliminate a few of those, because our girls definitely don’t need that many presents for Christmas.
 I’ll probably save the rest in my shopping cart for other times, like birthdays.

-FOR EBEN: (Less options, because I know how his brain works and what he would see as a good gift and what would just be a waste of money)
+FOR EBEN: (Fewer options, because I know how his brain works and what he would see as a good gift and what would just be a waste of money)

 -For the last year or so, Eben has been asking me to get him some sweat towels.
 But not just any sweat towels, he thinks it would be cool to have them monogrammed with our boat logo.
 Since I am not that level of crafty I enlisted some help!
 I got him three turkish towels (hand towel size) and got a seller on Etsy that will customize them with our logo for him.
 I figured these towels would be less bulky to carry around in his back pocket all day long.